 Local information: There's a National Trust pay-and-display car park on the opposite side of the road to the lakeshore.
 The nearest WCs are 1 mile away at Aira Force’s car park.

-If you're looking for a great-value day out, a visit to Muncaster Castle certainly won't disappoint you.
+If you're looking for a great-value day out, a visit to Muncaster Castle, near Ravenglass, certainly won't disappoint you.
 Stroll around 77 acres of castle grounds during your visit, including The Hawk and Owl Centre, the Enchanted Trail and the Meadow Vole Maze.
 There is an endless choice of places within the estate to enjoy an impromptu lunch as well as a designated picnic area.

 Local information: The children's adventure playground is situated next to the playground lawn, which has lots of benches as well as picnic tables for a handy lunch stop.